 I have called several cities my home, but after graduating from the University of MN, I chose to settle down in my favorite city of Seattle about a decade ago.
 I’ve been playing music in one form or another since early childhood.
 Although I started with voice, piano, and violin, eventually I begged my mom to buy me my first guitar at about 13 years old.
 Since then, guitar has been a major part of my life.
 It was in 2012 that I decided to shift what was a hobby job into a full-time occupation.
 And String Lark Lessons was born!

-When I’m not teaching, I also enjoy working in the Deaf Community, playing music professionally, making art, going on hikes, and getting together with other musicians for jams and fun.
+When I’m not teaching guitar and piano privately, as well as teaching music and visual art at Eastside Academy in Bellevue, I also enjoy working in the Deaf Community, playing music professionally, making art, going on hikes, and getting together with other musicians for jams and fun.
 I love the unique charms of various genres, but have gravitated towards Django Reinhardt style Swing Jazz in the past couple of years.
-I’m in the bands Byron Street Swing and Blue Mabels, and often sit in with Mes Copines Gitanes and other groups or projects in need of guitar.
-I host recurring jams frequently, so the music never stops at the String Lark Studio.
+I’m in the bands Byron Street Swing and Lulu Swing and other groups or projects in need of guitarist.
+I host recurring jams frequently, so the music never stops.

 As a teacher, I’m pretty structured in the lessons, but easy going in my approach.
 I’m known for my endless supply of corny jokes and come from a place of positive encouragement.